 The appeals process was put in place for your benefit.
 For the most part, assessors are doing “mass” appraisals—in some cases they’re looking at entire towns or cities and using averages for metrics.
 You’re the only advocate for your particular property.
 You know which properties are most comparable to yours; you may also have access to detailed information that an assessor wouldn’t.
 So it’s up to you to make a course correction if needed—and that means gathering the right evidence to prove your case.

-How To Use Commercial Property Valuation Methods To Appeal
+7 Commercial Property Valuation Methods (& How To Use Them)

 There are two ways to determine whether your assessment is fair or not: the traditional market approach, which involves determining the actual value of the asset in one of three ways; and the “fair and equitable” approach, also known as uniformity.